See how one Oregon company improved its onboard rate by using WorkKeys and the NCRC system!

 The CWRC initiative positions local communities to better compete for jobs, for business growth, and for economic success.
 Work Ready Communities is all about managing the Talent Pipeline to align with the needs of the business and employers.
 Certified Work Ready Communities empower Oregon counties with actionable data and specific workforce goals that can help drive economic growth.

 Certified Work Ready Communities provides an independent endorsement of certain basic skills (both hard and soft skills) of the workforce in participating counties across the state.
-Oregon is leveraging the National Career Readiness Certificate, the AccuVision Soft Skills Certificate, and other skilling up tools to measure and help close the skills gap in our state.
+Oregon is leveraging the National Career Readiness Certificate, and other skilling up tools to measure and help close the skills gap in our state.

 Oregon joined more than thirty states utilizing the NCRC on January 25, 2011, with the support of key government, business, economic development, and workforce leaders.
 The Oregon program supports both statewide and regional efforts to help build a more skilled workforce.